-The GARC's most recent Terms of Reference (V4.0) were approved by the DCU Governing Authority on February 9th 2022 and are provided below.
+The GARC's most recent Terms of Reference (V4.0) were approved by the DCU Governing Authority on February 9th 2022.

 A risk register is a formal method of documenting the details of risks and how they are managed.
 While there is no definitive format for a risk register there are elements common to most.
 The essential elements of a risk register are:

 a) a description of the risk and its potential impact;

 b) an assessment of the likelihood of the risk materialising;

 c) an indication of the level of seriousness of the risk's impact;

 d) the controls or solutions which have been, or can be, put in place to reduce the likelihood of a risk materialising or, if it does materialise, to reduce its potential harmful impacts; &

 e) an indication of the risk's owner (i.e. the individual or group within the organisation responsible for the management of the risk).

 Updating or Compiling a Unit Level Risk Register